radanskoric/radanskoric.github.io/_posts/2025-09-10-rails-world-from-first-time-speaker-perspective.markdown

 [Mike Dalessio](https://mike.daless.io/){:target="_blank"} talked about multi-tenancy.
 First, multi tenancy can mean: comingled data (same database but separated by a key) or separate databases.

-For reasons that will become clear when I cover the after lunch talk, 37Signals wants separate databases, with the focus on SQLite.
+For reasons that will become clear when I cover the after lunch talk, 37signals wants separate databases, with the focus on SQLite.
 They decided to build it on top of Rails 6.1 work for horizontal sharding and other multi db improvements.
 The goal was to have it deeply integrated with every part of Rails so it mostly works out of the box.

 What followed was a detailed ride through the implementation.
 The feeling I got was that this kind of work is very whack-a-mole because after he did the hard work of figuring out how it will be implemented, he had to track down many many places in the framework where the pattern needs to be applied.

 And I think doing this in the framework is the perfect place for this.
 This way we'll all experience some of the bugs while testing, instead of one company experiencing all of the bugs.
-And we'll get a robust solution built into framework.
+And we'll get a robust solution built into the framework.

 ### SQLite Replication with Beamer

 After lunch [Kevin McConnell](https://x.com/kevinmcconnell){:target="_blank"} essentially gave Part II of the multi-tenancy talk, the other side of the coin: Once you have one database per tenant, you can move it closer to the tenant and then add replication to low latency reads from anywhere.

 The talk started with an overview of what replication is and why it is useful.
 I'll bottom line it: it's to avoid points of failure and allow scaling horizontally.
-This was followed by a speed run overview of how Beamer works, and how Sqlite works.
+This was followed by a speed run overview of how Beamer works, and how SQLite works.

 The motivation for this whole work is their new product: Fizzy, a ticket tracking system.
 They want it to be fast and the approach they're taking is edge computing, which is a fancy way of saying: *we'll put a server near every customer*.
 Fizzy is behind most of the big contributions 37signals has added to the framework recently.
 For example, Kamal Proxy, which was introduced on last RailsWorld is a critical piece of that puzzle.